 With Fried Dough

 we can use prosciutto in thick slices with Coccoli; hot, fresh, chewy fried dough balls with stracchino cheese.
-When sliced prosciutto is wrapped around pillowy coccolo, and taste it, you will never forget this unique taste.
+You will never be able to forget the mouthwatering taste of sliced prosciutto wrapped around pillowy coccolo.

 However, you can serve prosciutto the best way you prefer.
 You can make it a perfect combination of fruits, vegetables, bread, cheese, and wine.
 The longer aged prosciutto is a fine meal to enjoy on their own while younger prosciutto is better-cooked dishes like pasta and pizza.